 - Lone Scherfig's THE RIOT CLUB, which IFC released in March 2015

 - Alex R Johnson's TWO STEP, which opened in August 2015 with a 100% rating on Rotten Tomatoes

 - Paddy Breathnach's VIVA, which Magnolia Pictures released in April 2016

-- Hirokazu Kore-eda's OUR LITTLE SISTER, which Sony Pictures Classics will release in July 2016
+- Hirokazu Kore-eda's OUR LITTLE SISTER, which Sony Pictures Classics released in July 2016

-- Pedro Almodovar's JULIETA, which Sony Pictures Classics will release in December 2016
+- Pedro Almodovar's JULIETA, which Sony Pictures Classics released in December 2016

 Hook also represents films at the Cannes Film Festival and all of the major North American Film Festivals including Sundance, Telluride, the Toronto International Film Festival, and the Tribeca Film Festival.

 Recent and current films at film festivals include:

 - Toronto 2010 International Film Festival publicity for BIUTIFUL, IN A BETTER WORLD, THE ILLUSIONIST

 - Telluride 2010 publicity for THE ILLUSIONIST, INSIDE JOB, ANOTHER YEAR, CHICO AND RITA, TAMARA DREWE, OF GODS AND MEN